Kurt Walker turns pro with Conlan Boxing and Top Rank - Irish Boxing

 Walker was seen training alongside Michael Conlan at it became only a matter of time before some link-up was confirmed.
 That confirmation came this afternoon as Walker was revealed as a professional fighter and a Conlan Boxing boxer today.

 The Lisburn fighter becomes Conlan Boxing’s first signing.
-It’s an impressive start by the family run boxing business as they add an extremely talented Olympian to their roster.
+It’s an impressive start by the family-run boxing business as they add an extremely talented Olympian to their roster.
 More signings are expected to be confirmed over the coming weeks.

-Walker will be managed by the Conlan’s and joins Michael Conlan on the promotional books of American power house Top Rank.
+Walker will be managed by the Conlan’s and joins Michael Conlan on the promotional books of American powerhouse Top Rank.